A formula for $p$-completion by way of the Segal conjecture: Preliminaries

 Stability may be defined in two ways.
 We say that an element $X \in \AF(S_1, S_2)$ is left $\cF_1$-stable if $\omega_1 \circ X = X$ and right $\cF_2$-stable if $X \circ \omega_2 = X$, where $\omega_1$ and $\omega_2$ are the characteristic idempotents of $\cF_1$ and $\cF_2$.
 Algebraically, the definition is longer but more elementary.
 An $(S_1,S_2)$-biset $X$ is left $\cF_1$-stable if for all pairs of subgroups $P,Q \subset S_1$ and any isomorphism $\phi \colon P \cong_{\cF_1} Q$ in $\cF_1$ the $(P,S_1)$-sets ${}_PX_{S_1}$ and ${}_{P}^{\phi}X_{S_1}$ are isomorphic, where ${}_{P}^{\phi}X_{S_1}$ is the biset induced by restriction along

 Right stability is defined similarly.
-The Burnside module $\AF(\cF_1,\cF_2)$ is the $p$-completion of the Grothendieck group of left $\cF_1$-stable right $\cF_2$-stable $(S_1,S_2)$-bisets (\cite[4.4]{ReehStableSets}).
-For short, we will call such left $\cF_1$-stable right $\cF_2$-stable elements stable.
+The Burnside module $\AF(\cF_1,\cF_2)$ is the $p$-completion of the Grothendieck group of left $\cF_1$-stable right $\cF_2$-stable $(S_1,S_2)$-bisets (\cite[Proposition 4.4]{ReehStableSets}).
+For short, we will call such left $\cF_1$-stable right $\cF_2$-stable elements $(\cF_1,\cF_2)$-stable or just stable if $\cF_1$ and $\cF_2$ are clear from context.